My doctor prescribed medication, why do I need therapy?

 I am not against medications by any means but it is important to know that medication can’t teach you the skills you need to not only feel better, but to BE BETTER.
 Medication alone can’t teach you effective coping skills, teach you a more realistic lens in which to view your life circumstances, it will not teach you how to have a healthier relationship, be more flexible in your thinking, help you to problem solve, make better decisions, or help you to build and maintain a support network and build a future for yourself.

 How does it work?
 What do I have to do in sessions?

 Because each person has different issues and goals for therapy, therapy will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.
 I used mindfulness, cognitive behavioral therapy and motivational interviewing, and DBT informed skills to help you resolve your ambivalence to making changes in your life and teach you skills to use long after therapy has ended.

 Therapy is an active process, you will be asked to do work in between sessions, I believe in experiential learning.
 You learn and change by doing new things.
-Everyone has a different pathway into their situation and each client will have a different pathway out.
+Everyone has a different pathway into their situation and each client will have a different map that we develop together to find their way out.
 My job is to build the roadmap and show you the way out.
-It’s the work you do outside of our session that will really help you see
+It’s the work you do outside of our session that will really help you make progress.

 How long will it take?